Socialtalents/SocialTalents.MongoSync/README.md

 ```

 For vsts, we use "Run shell commands or a script on a remote machine using SSH" step as Agent phase so it executed only once.

+# Issues

+Known issue: windows script contains hardcoded path to mongo 3.6 folder, you need to fix it manually or add mongo to path